Prithvirajkumar/sentry-vue/README.md

 - BrowserTracing (Performance)

 ## Setup
+Note: This project sets the release details automatically using a combination of PACKAGE and releases (automatically computed)
-Create a .env and enter your DSN.
-See .env.example for an example.
+Create a .env and enter following fields.
+See .env.example for an example:
+1. VITE_APP_DSN
+2. VITE_APP_PACKAGE

+Edit the following fields within the run.sh file:
+1. PACKAGE
+2. SENTRY_ORG
+3. SENTRY_PROJECT

 ## Run
 npm install - this will install all dependencies